 Take note of obstacles, or ask to remove them

-One of my friends jokingly told me that they associate our years in high school with me managing to knock over the trash can in the middle of the hallway at least once a week.
+One of my friends told me that they remember when I would knock over the trash can in the middle of the hallway at least once a week during high school, and we would both laugh about it.
 My blindness cane is great at alerting me to obstacles (perhaps better than the friend who watched me knock over the trash can all the time), but it also helps to memorize where various items are located so that people are less likely to run into them.

 One of my friends had a similar issue to me with running into a trash can constantly, but instead of getting annoyed or embarrassed over it like I did, they talked to their case manager and principal about moving the trash can to a location where it was less likely to get knocked over.
 Another friend had their Teacher of the Visually Impaired (TVI) walk through their school before the start of the semester, and the TVI provided recommendations to the school for how to remove obstacles.